Types of Ecommerce Business Models Working Right NowBy Jamie Toyne

 What exactly is ecommerce?

-So let’s start at the beginning, what exactly does ecommerce mean and how does the business model work?
+So let’s start at the beginning, what exactly does ecommerce mean and how does this business model work?
 Ecommerce, or electric commerce, does what it says on the box; it means selling goods or services electronically over the internet.

 The sales of these products generate revenue, and this is how an ecommerce business makes money.
 Ecommerce is a blanket term encompassing all online buyer/seller marketplaces, but there is lots of diversity within ecommerce.